urisorek34/Uri_Sudoku_Solver/README.md

 The last array contains the bit masks of each value that the board can get.
 The solver use the bit masks to reduce/add specific value for a row/column/box possible values using bit operators.
 For example: 000010000 is bit mask for 5 value.

-If we want to reduce from 1111011110 the value 5 we will do OR bit opereration between he possible values and 5's bit mask and we will get 111111110.
+If we want to reduce from row with possible values of 1111011110 the value 5 we will do OR bit operation between he possible values and 5's bit mask and we will get 111111110.

-If we want to add to 1111111110 the value 5 we will do AND NOT bit opererations between he possible values and 5's bit mask and we will get 111101110.
+If we want to add to row with possible values of 1111111110 the value 5 we will do AND NOT bit operations between the row possible values and 5's bit mask and we will get 111101110.

 Using bitwise reduces the runtime of the backtracking.
 Bit operations is the fastests calculation for a cumputer.
-And it also make the IsSafe() function that checks if a value can be placed in a certian cell, O(1) with one calculation instead of O(n) (go over the row column and box of a cell and check if a value exists).
+It also make the IsSafe() function, that checks if a value can be placed in a certian cell, O(1) with one calculation instead of O(n) (goes over the row, column and box of a cell and check if a value already exists).

 #### Human tactics optimization